coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 hard), it creates a deafening bang that is treated as a sonic attack.
 Each creature within a 10-foot-radius spread must make a DC 15 Fortitude save or be deafened for 1 hour.
-A deafened creature, in addition to the obvious effects, takes a --4 penalty on initiative and has a 20% chance to miscast and lose any spell with a verbal component that it tries to cast.
+A deafened creature, in addition to the obvious effects, takes a –4 penalty on initiative and has a 20% chance to miscast and lose any spell with a verbal component that it tries to cast.

-Since you don't need to hit a specific target, you can simply aim at a particular 5-foot square.
+Since you don’t need to hit a specific target, you can simply aim at a particular 5-foot square.
 Treat the target square as AC 5.

 **Tindertwig:** The alchemical substance on the end of this small,